 Winston Industries and KFC

-Winston Industries’ involvement with KFC began in 1967.
-Winston Shelton was part owner of Engineering Prototype Services, and did engineering work there while continuing to work full-time as a development engineer for General Electric.
-His company was hired by Kentucky Fried Chicken to make temperature measurements on chicken being fried in their home canners (known as pots).
+Winston Industries’ history with KFC began in 1967.
+Our founder Winston Shelton was part owner of Engineering Prototype Services.
+He did engineering work there while working full-time as a development engineer for General Electric.
+His company was hired by KFC to make temperature measurements on chicken being fried in their home canners (known as pots).
 As he worked on the KFC project, Winston became intrigued by the problems faced by KFC in their kitchens.

-As he listened to the Colonel, Winston began to gain an understanding of the needs of KFC franchisees, and to the challenges that are characteristic of the fast food industry.
-It was critically important to produce consistent high-quality fried chicken safely, using part-time employees who had minimal training.
-A well-designed pressure fryer must allow servicing by store personnel, rather than be dependent upon a service network.
+As he listened to the Colonel, Winston gained an understanding of the needs of KFC franchisees, and to the challenges that are characteristic of the fast food industry.
+Above all, it was critically important to produce consistent high-quality fried chicken safely, using part-time employees who had minimal training.
+Importantly, a well-designed pressure fryer must allow servicing by store personnel, rather than be dependent upon a service network.

 Later, as Heublein acquired KFC, Barry Rowles (Heublein VP/KFC President) told Winston that he was buying Hart Biscuit Company and expected to buy the “big cooker” contract.
 Once that was done, Barry orchestrated the approval of the Collectramatic fryer.